 This is also a learning opportunity for you... learning to lead, to organize, and to delegate.
 And it's an opportunity for an unusual speaking experience.
-Enjoy your time in the spotlight (without overshadowing the contestants).
+Enjoy your time in the spotlight (without overshadowing the contestants), especially now that there's just one contest cycle per year.
 Bask in the applause and appreciation (while giving credit to those who helped).